azoth-lang/azoth.language.reference/src/class-declarations.md

 Marking a class `const` indicates that all instances of this type will be constant.
 It constrains all constructors to return a `const` reference.
 Consequently it constrains all field bindings to be immutable (i.e. `let`) and have `const` reference types.
-The compiler will then treat all references to that type has `const` except for a few special cases like the `self` reference of the constructor.
+The compiler will then treat all references to that type as `const` except for a few special cases like the `self` reference of the constructor.

 **TODO:** should it be an error to use `const T` with a `const type`?
 That would avoid debates about whether one should use `const`.
 However, it also means changing a type to `const` requires updating